Black Soldiers: A History of Valor & Resistance

 To Puerto Ricans, like all oppressed people striving to build nationhood, the flag represents many things.
 It is the one representation that compels us to express our aspirations and deepest sentiments connected to history, culture and heritage.

-Twenty-seven years prior to the Chimney Corner Hall meeting, Dr. Ramon Emeterio Betances and other revolutionary leaders of the 1868 El Grito De Lares uprising saw the necessity of creating such a symbol for the newly established nation in struggle.
+Twenty-seven years prior of the Chimney Corner Hall meeting, the legendary Dr. Ramon Emeterio Betances and other revolutionary leaders of the 1868 El Grito De Lares uprising saw the necessity of creating such a symbol for the newly established nation in struggle.
 The leadership of that movement understood quite well the role spirituality plays in a fierce battle for liberation.

 In collaboration with Betances, Mariana Bracetti Cuevas, who was also a professional stitcher, created the first Puerto Rican flag.
 She put together a banner comprising of two red and two turquoise blue boxes, divided by a white cross (similar to the Dominican flag) with a white star on the upper left.
 The design was partly a tribute to the Dominican people for allowing Boricua revolutionaries to have a base of operations in their country, and because Betances’ father was also Dominican.